Black-tailed skimmer: Description

-It is a fairly large dragonfly (the length of 47–53 mm, 29–35 mm abdomen, rear wing 35–41 mm.) with relatively broad, flattened abdomen, but not as broad as to chaser species.
+It is a fairly large dragonfly (the length of 47–53 mm, 29–35 mm abdomen, rear wing 35–41 mm) with relatively broad, flattened abdomen, but not as broad as the chaser species.
 With age, adult males develop extensive blue pruinescence on their abdomen, offset by yellow lateral patches.
 The middle lobe of the pronotum is large and notched in the middle.
 The chest is yellow or yellowish-brown.
 The base of the hind wings do not show a dark opaque spots.
 The pterostigma is dark brown or black.
 On the front wings pterostigma 2–3 mm long.
-Anal appendages are black.
-The females and immature males are a deep yellow color, with wavy black lines dorsally on their abdomen.
+The anal appendages are black.
+The females and immature males are a deep yellow colour, with wavy black lines dorsally on their abdomen.
 Males and females have the costal vein (the leading edge of the wing) yellow or black.

-The species is similar to its much more localized congener the Orthetrum albistylum, but readily identifiable in the field.
+The species is similar to its much more localised congener the Orthetrum albistylum, but readily identifiable in the field.
 The males develop a blue pruinescence on the abdomen darkening to the rear with S8-10 becoming black.
 Its eyes are very dark green.
 They fly swift and low, skimming the water surface.
-Females retain their color and markings though they become quite grayish brown with age.
+Females retain their colour and markings though they become quite greyish brown with age.
 This species could be confused with Keeled skimmer or Scarce chaser.

 Adults

-♂: Adult males have a bluish or blue-gray patina on the body, gradually darkening with age.
-They have a blue abdomen with a black tip and transparent wings.
+♂: Adult males have a bluish or blue-grey patina on the body, gradually darkening with age.
+They have a blue abdomen with a black tip, and transparent wings.
 The young have a grid pattern on a yellow-brownish abdomen.

-♀: Adult females have a yellow-brownish abdomen with a lattice pattern (wide longitudinal dark brown stripes and bright crescent-shaped spots) and transparent wings.
-10 tergite of abdomen is black.
-Even the abdomen of the immature males looks that way.
+♀: Adult females have a yellow-brownish abdomen with a lattice pattern (wide longitudinal dark brown stripes and bright crescent-shaped spots), and transparent wings.
+The tenth tergite of the abdomen is black.
+The abdomen of immature males is similar.